Mogball/ember-local-forage/README.md

-# Ember localStorage
+# Ember localforage

 [![Build Status](https://api.travis-ci.org/funkensturm/ember-local-storage.svg?branch=master)](https://travis-ci.org/funkensturm/ember-local-storage)
 [![Ember Observer Score](http://emberobserver.com/badges/ember-local-storage.svg)](http://emberobserver.com/addons/ember-local-storage)
 [![Greenkeeper badge](https://badges.greenkeeper.io/funkensturm/ember-local-storage.svg)](https://greenkeeper.io/)

-The addon provides a `storageFor` computed property that returns a proxy and persists the changes to localStorage or sessionStorage.
+The addon provides a `storageFor` computed property that returns a proxy and persists the changes to localforage.
 It works with objects and arrays and has a generator to create the proxy objects or arrays.
+This addon is based off
+[ember-local-storage](https://github.com/funkensturm/ember-local-storage) which persists to localStorage and sessionStorage.

 It ships with an ember-data adapter that works almost the same as the JSONAPIAdapter with some relationship sugar added.